Medical and health care for uninsured.

 High-Risk Pools - Most states run these programs that sell affordable health insurance to people who have been turned away from more standard plans for any of several reasons.
 The state will usually offer some form of very limited policy to formally uninsurable residents.
 While the terms and conditions will vary greatly, the policies generally offer coverage benefits similar to those available through private health insurance companies.
 However some people may only qualify for limited coverage, and there may be a waiting list to enroll.
 Call 1-800-638-0742 and ask about these options.

 Hill-Burton Program by U.S. Department Of Health And Human Services - Another federal government funded resource.
 Clinics are available for people who cannot afford care.
 Hospitals, nursing homes, community clinics, and other healthcare facilities participate as part of Hill-Burton.
-1-800-638-0742
+Call 1-800-638-0742, or read more on Hill Burton.

 Kid and Teen Medical Coverage Options - A federal government resource that connects teenagers, students, and children to free medical coverage, prescriptions, and low cost insurance plans.
 Also provides applications and information on CHIP, the Children’s Health Insurance Program.
 1-877-543-7669